sselcuks/NasaGram/README.md

 ### What we have so far here.

 - This iOS app show the great images of space and also the story behind those image.
-The images are from the Nasa APOD Library (Astronomy Picture of the Day).
+Images are from the Nasa APOD Library (Astronomy Picture of the Day).
-- Also the simple information about the our solar system planets.
+- Also the simple information about our solar system planets.

-Work with Alamofire and Kingfisher pod to decode the json and show the images.
+Works with Alamofire and Kingfisher pod to decode the json and show the images.

 The API resource is here: https://apodapi.herokuapp.com/